nathanael-fijalkow/games_book/_sources/7_Concurrent/discounted.md

 ````{prf:lemma} NEEDS TITLE AND LABEL
 The (exact) decision problem for the value is sum-of-square-root hard for concurrent discounted games

 The (exact) decision problem for the value is sum-of-square-root hard for concurrent discounted games

 ````

-We will use this game  $G$ as an example to illustrate how to make the $\dest$-function deterministic for concurrent games while having the same value and a similar optimal strategy.
+We will use this game  $G$ as an example to illustrate how to make the $\Delta$-function deterministic for concurrent games while having the same value and a similar optimal strategy.

 ```{figure} ./../FigAndAlgos/7-fig:sqroot2.png
 :name: 7-fig:sqroot2